dwrobel/flatcam/README.md

 =================================================

+28.07.2019

+- fixed issue with not using the current units in the tool tables after unit conversion
+- after unit conversion from Preferences, the default values are automatically saved by the app

 20.07.2019

 - updated the CutOut tool so it will work on single PCB Gerbers or on PCB panel Gerbers